HP Envy: Envy Dv7

-For 2013 the series are now named Envy 17t.
+For 2013, the series are now named Envy 17t.
 Intel Haswell (Lynx Point) processors are offered with Intel HD 4600 graphics, and optional Nvidia GT 740M graphics along with Blu-ray optical drives.

 The Envy Dv7 is a high-end 17.3-inch laptop that resembles the previous Pavilion Dv7.
-It weighs about 6 lb, can be customized to accommodate a matte TN LCD display, comes with a multitouch touchpad, and can hold two hard drives (up to 1 TB each).
+It weighs about 6 lb, can be customized to accommodate a matte TN LCD, comes with a multitouch touchpad, and can hold two hard drives (up to 1 TB each).
 The HP Envy Dv7 runs Windows 8 and is replacement to the successful HP Envy 17.
 The Dv7 can be configured to have an Intel Core i7 Mobile processor, up to Nvidia GT 650M graphics and a backlit keyboard.
 The Dv7 comes with Beats Audio and has an aluminum chassis.
 There are two main variants of the Dv7, the Dv7z has AMD processors while the Dv7t has more powerful Intel processors.